alexanderstoehr/vn-frontend/README.md

 and retaining information easier and more effective.

 ## Main Repo & Forum
+Got some questions, want to report a problem or being awesome for sharing some feedback?
 You can find the main repo with its discussion section here: https://github.com/alexanderstoehr/Veenotes